pycurl/pycurl/doc/unicode.rst

 Python 2.x
 ----------

-Under Python 2, (binary) string and Unicode types are interchangeable.
+Under Python 2, the string type can hold arbitrary encoded byte strings.
-PycURL will pass whatever strings it is given verbatim to libcurl.
+PycURL will pass whatever byte strings it is given verbatim to libcurl.

-When dealing with Unicode data, this typically means things like HTTP request bodies should be encoded to utf-8 before passing them to PycURL.
-Similarly it is on the application to decode HTTP response bodies, if they are expected to contain non-ASCII characters.
+If your application works with encoded byte strings, you should be able to pass them to PycURL.
+If your application works with Unicode data, you need to encode the data to byte strings yourself.
+Which encoding to use depends on the protocol you are working with - HTTP headers should be encoded in latin1, HTTP request bodies are commonly encoded in utf-8 and their encoding is specified in the Content-Type header value.

+Prior to PycURL 7.19.3, PycURL did not accept Unicode data under Python 2.
+Even Unicode strings containing only ASCII code points had to be encoded to byte strings.

+As of PycURL 7.19.3, for compatibility with Python 3, PycURL will accept Unicode strings under Python 2 provided they contain ASCII code points only.
+In other words, PycURL will encode Unicode into ASCII for you.
+If you supply a Unicode string containing characters that are outside of ASCII, the call will fail with a UnicodeEncodeError.

+PycURL will return data from libcurl, like request bodies and header values, as byte strings.
+If the data is ASCII, you can treat it as string data.
+Otherwise you will need to decode the byte strings usisng the correct encoding.
+What encoding is correct depends on the protocol and potentially returned data itself - HTTP response headers are supposed to be latin1 encoded but encoding of response body is specified in the Content-Type header.

 Python 3.x (from PycURL 7.19.3 onward)
 --------------------------------------